Passer au contenu principal

 yarn build

-To use another port, please edit conf/app.conf and modify httpport, then restart the Go backend.
+To use a different port, set httpport in conf/app.conf and restart the backend. :::